Why would you want to do this?

 Schools will block sites like YouTube to prevent viewing of "questionable" content or, more likely, to prevent YouTube viewing from overloading the school's Internet connection.

-In cases like this, a teacher's only option is to download the video somewhere with a usable Internet connection and bring the video file into the school on a USB thumb drive or via email (only an option for short videos).
+In cases like this, a teacher's only option is to download the video somewhere with an accessible Internet connection and bring the video file into "school" on a laptop, USB thumb drive or via email (if it's a short video).

-This resource page looks at some of the options and issues surrounding downloading from YouTube.
+This resource page looks at some of the options and issues surrounding videos from YouTube.

 This post from PC Magazine is a great place to start and stay current with the various YouTube video download options.
 They update this post frequently as the tools involved change regularly - sometimes for the good, sometimes for the bad.